Easy Homemade Cinnamon Raisin Bagels

 Or use dried blueberries instead of raisins, add seeds like poppyseeds, or use garlic salt instead of cinnamon for savory bagels.
 The vegan dough is a blank canvas for your favorite type of bagel.

-1 cup water, warmed to packaging directions (about 125F for Red Star Platinum yeast, about 105 to 115F for most other yeast)
+- 1 cup water, warmed to packaging directions (about 125F for Red Star Platinum

 - Warm 1 cup water to manufacturer’s packaging directions, about 45 seconds in the microwave.
 Take the temperature with a thermometer.
 If you don’t have one, water should be warm to the touch, but not hot.
 Err on the side of too cool rather than too hot because you don’t want to kill the yeast.